What is Data Anonymization?

 Automated Data Classification with Satori

-Satori is the first DataSecOps platform that does automated data classification and sensitive data discovery by continuously examining your data access.
-This is done without adding any database objects, and helps discover new sensitive data immediately, instead of on a scheduled scan.
-To read more, visit our product page.
+Satori is the first DataSecOps platform that does automated & continuous data classification and sensitive data discovery.
+This is done without adding any database objects and helps discover new sensitive data immediately, instead of on a scheduled scan.